 The Soviet Union sought to construct a commercial mission adjacent to its Embassy on Tehtaankatu Street on a plot of land owned by the Finnish state.
 In 1966, Finland and the USSR reached a bilateral agreement that the Soviet Union would acquire the desired plot of land in exchange for three properties-the Latvian Embassy, the Estonian Embassy, and a property in Töölö confiscated from Germany during the reparations process.

 Although the Finnish Parliament approved the transaction in 196817, a protracted legal dispute ensued between the Finnish state and the city of Helsinki18.
 Finally, in 1973, Armfeltintie no. 10 and Itäinen Puistotie no. 10 officially became Finland's property.19

-The subsequent trajectories of the Embassies diverged.
-Baltic The Estonian building was sold in 1978 to established Bulgaria. which its embassy there.
+The subsequent trajectories of the Baltic Embassies diverged.
+The Estonian building was sold in 1978 to which established Bulgaria, its embassy there.
 Latvian building underwent a massive renovation, which incorporated tiles from the recently renovated residence of President Kekkonen in Tamminiemi.20

 In 1975, the Finnish-Soviet Research Institute (Neuvostoliittoinstituutti-Sovjetinstitutet) started using the building.
-Established in 1947 and operating under the Ministry of Education, the Institute aimed to conduct USSR-related research and foster academic cooperation between the two countries.
-Reforms in 1967 strengthened the scientific function and minimized the influence of Finnish communists and the Finnish-Friendship Soviet Society.
-The
+Established in 1947 and operating under the Ministry of Education, the Institute aimed to conduct USSR-related research and foster academic cooperation between